kindyluv/Credit-Card-Validator/README.md

 2. Run `cd creditCardValidator/backend`
 3. Run `./mvnw clean install`
 4. Run `./mvnw spring-boot:run`
-5. The Spring Boot application will start, and you can access it at `http://localhost:8080`.
+5. The Spring Boot application will start, and you can access it at `http://localhost:8080/api/v1/card/`.

+## Running the React.js Application

+1. Clone this repository to your local machine [git clone](https://github.com/kindyluv/credit-card-validator.git).
+2. Run `cd creditCardValidator/frontend`.
+3. Run `yarn` to resolve your dependencies.
+4. Run `yarn run start` to start the frontend application.
+5. Once the development server starts, open a web browser and go to `http://localhost:3000` to access the React.js application.